jpotoniec/LDMC2016/README.md

 # LDMC2016
-A solution for Linked Data Mining Challenge 2016
+A solution for Linked Data Mining Challenge 2016.
+The paper is available in the folder [paper](paper), and the supplementary material is in the folder [LOD](LOD).

 # Data format